Leadership and Parenting… what’s the connection?

 • All your polarities.

-• What are the signs that they are out of balance?
+• What are the concrete signs that they are out of balance?

 Remember the first weeks of a new leadership role when we are beyond excited about what we are planning on achieving?
-New ideas, new projects, expanding the team, a change in culture, aggressive timelines etc. It never quite works out the way we had envisioned it right?
-Unforeseen challenges get in the way, things we couldn’t have planned for, and often things take much longer than we anticipated.
+New ideas, new projects, expanding the team, a change in culture, aggressive timelines etc. Or when we are still pregnant and we have these fantasies of what life with kids will be like?
+Who are kids will become and how our relationship will be?
+It never quite works out the way we had envisioned it right?
+Unforeseen challenges get in the way, things we couldn’t have planned for, things we could have never imagined before, and often things take much longer than we anticipated.

 Ultimately we discover that we don’t have as much power as we thought we did.
-Similarly in parenting, the “hierarchy” messes us up.
-Because we are older and more experienced in life, we think we have control over these tiny little humans.
+The concept of “hierarchy” messes us up.
+Because we are “the boss” or because we are older and more experienced in life, we think we have more control.
 Yet reality swoops in quite soon, and we find ourselves facing a mountain of uncertainty.
+How do we come to terms with this?

 I invite you to write down: